-In the water sector, progress should continue in implementing the Groundwater Directive for "Drini e Bardhë", identifying and monitoring other hazardous areas related to groundwater and surface water.
-Start with the preparation of river basin management plans for the remaining water bodies (Ibri, Morava e Binçës and Lepenci).
+In the Water sector, the Draft-law on Kosovo Waters should be approved, the progress in management and implementation for "Drini i Bardhë" should be reported, and other hazardous areas related to groundwater and surface water should be identified and monitored, while the current situation and proposed remedial measures should be reported as well.
+The preparation of river basin management plans for the remaining water bodies (Ibri, Morava e Binçës and Lepenci) should commence.

-In Nature, the drafting of the detailed regulatory plans for the National Park "Sharri" and "Bjeshket e Nemuna" should be finalised.
-In Forestry sector, it should be reported on the efforts to combat illegal logging/cutting of trees, and the Law on Forests should be adopted by transposing the EU Timber Regulation 995/2010.
+On Nature, the drafting of detailed regulatory plans for the "Sharri" National Park and the "Bjeshkët e Nemuna" National Park should be finalized, while the Biodiversity Strategy should be prepared.

+In the Forestry sector, efforts on combating illegal logging should be reported, and the law on forests should be adopted by transposing the Timber Regulation 995/2010, while the action plan to combat illegal logging should be prepared.

-In Civil Protection, it should be more actively involved in activities under the Civil Protection Mechanism of the EU, such as training, exchange of experts, prevention and preparedness projects, etc. Regarding the Industrial Pollution, an AI on emission limitations of pollutants must be approved urgently.
+On Civil Protection, Kosovo should participate more actively in the activities under the Civil Protection Mechanism of the European Union, such as trainings, exchange of experts, prevention and preparedness projects, etc. Also draft a Strategy for Needs Assessment and Disaster Recovery.
+Regarding Industrial Pollution, the Draft-law on Integrated Pollution Prevention and Control must be approved.